Age friendly Dublin Libraries

 Do you work with people with dementia or with learning disabilities?

-The Magic Table (or ‘Tovertafel’ in Dutch) is an award-winning innovation from the Netherlands, and it uses specially designed technology to help people with mid-to-late stage dementia and also adults with learning disabilities.
+The Magic Table (or ‘Tovertafel’ in Dutch) is an award-winning innovation from the Netherlands.
+It uses specially designed technology to help people with mid-to-late stage dementia and also adults with learning disabilities.

-The Magic Table is now available in two locations in Dublin City Libraries, as follows:
+The Magic Table is now available in Cabra, Central and Walkinstown Library.

 Bookings can be made for individuals or for groups of up to 6 people at a time.
 Carers/assistants/family members, etc. should attend with the individuals or groups.